milofultz/tinybrainfans/wiki/Programming/Testing/test_driven_development.md

 // brittle implementation
 // Fetch gets used invisibly, non-explicitly, and is more difficult to see what is happening.
-// Fetch as a global is also being overwritten, which may not be desired for future tests.
+// Fetch as a global is also being overwritten, which may not be desired, nor possible, for future tests or all test suites.

 global.fetch = jest.fn(mockFetchImplementation);